carlos-da-costa/reportable/README.md

 # Reportable
 A simplistic report engine based for Web2py, based totaly on HTML table and Rows objects.

-Add it to your app modules folder and write something like this:
+Add it to your app modules folder and write something like this in your controller:

 ```
   def teste():